dynatrace-wwse/enablement-business-observability/lab-guide/content/04_bizevents_api/02_bizevents_api_data_validation/index.md

 ### Query Business Events in Dynatrace

-In the Notebook App, execute the below DQL query, which retrieves the buisness events for `astroshop.ordershipped.success` step.
+Using a Notebook execute the below DQL query which retrieves the business events for `astroshop.ordershipped.success` step.

 DQL:
 ```sql